shcallaway/semantic-cache-chatbot/README.md

    - Verify your API key in the `.env` file
    - Check that your cluster is in the "Active" state
    - Ensure your firewall isn't blocking the connection

+#### pgvector Issues

+1. If the pgvector extension is not available:

+- Verify PostgreSQL version is 11 or higher
+- Check that pgvector is installed correctly for your OS
+- Try reinstalling the extension: `DROP EXTENSION vector; CREATE EXTENSION vector;`

+2. For connection issues:

+- Verify PostgreSQL is running: `pg_isready`
+- Check connection settings in `.env` file
+- Ensure the database user has proper permissions
+- Try connecting manually: `psql -U chatbot -d chatbot`

+3. For performance issues:

+- Verify the vector index is created properly
+- Check PostgreSQL logs for any errors
+- Consider adjusting PostgreSQL configuration for better vector search performance

 ## License